Ucell-first/photo-checker/README.md

 ## Overview

 Photo Checker is a web service that provides an API for managing images.
 It includes functionality for storing images and maintaining an image database.
-It will check photos using ml and hashing.
+It will check photos first using ml and second hashing.

 ## Features